sayden/graphql-mongodb-example/README.md

 ---

-# Roadmap
-* Relay
+# Relay
-* Not many established yet.
-I have read about something like unions, directives...
+You can see a more complex example of this using Relay here: https://github.com/sayden/relay-starter-kit

 # Contributions
 Please feel free to help, specially with grammar mistakes as english is not my mother language and I learned it watching "Two and a half men" :)

-Any other contribution must be on the road of simplicity to understand and to help others to learn GraphQL and it must have a README associated.
+Any other contribution must be on the road of simplicity to understand and to help others to learn GraphQL.
+Contributions  must have a README file associated or to update this.